-Whether you are monitoring CloudTrail events, EC2, EKS, or Fargate, Threat Stack is the perfect complement to integrating with and securing your AWS environment.
+Whether you need to monitor CloudTrail events, EC2, EKS, and Fargate, or scan the configuration of security groups, IAM, RDS and S3, Threat Stack is the perfect complement to integrating with and securing your AWS environment.

 Threat Stack helps you pull important security information from your AWS services and accounts into a central location, allowing you to quickly understand your attack surface and manage risk.

 Inconsistent or overly permissioned DevOps teams can spin up instances and use services that could generate unexpected costs or exposures.
 Threat Stack enables you to gain visibility into infrastructure changes and risky behavior without introducing blockers and permissions that unnecessarily slow down your team.

 Unlike cloud security solutions that only assess account misconfigurations, Threat Stack also monitors for risky and anomalous behavior — helping you understand whether you’re exposed and what happened if someone breached your environment.